Refinitiv/Real-Time-SDK/Cpp-C/Ema/TestTools/QATools/qa_readme.txt

 	Alters consumer to create a directory handle with an invalid serviceId.
 	Then this code attempts to send a reissue on the invalid handle.

+Series300Consumer331-ConsFunc-001
+	Alters consumer to request directory using info filter without a serviceName.
+	Also, alters consumer to not send out item requests.

 Module:  Series300Consumer332
 ---------------------------